Pravash-444/Retail-Enterprise-Analytics/docs/DataQuality.md

 Returns are linked to the original sales transactions using `SalesKey`.

 The validation process checks whether return records can be correctly associated with valid sales transactions.

+The validation uses the relationship between `FactReturns` and `FactSales`.

 ## Validation Result